+SUGGEST NEW SECTION, WITH TITLE, HERE

+Not the last mark of a spade

-Quite reasonably, critical attention has tended to focus on the published versions of Gilpin’s Essays and Picturesque Observations, and has attempted to derive from these an account of his picturesque agenda, mostly framed in terms of an emphasis on form, a Shaftesburean desire to see virtue in beauty, and—as we have seen—with an attempt to set formal analysis and picture-making in the context of a mainstream Christian exegesis of the Creation.
-A more complex agenda emerges, however, when we add to these published tours the various manuscripts from which they were derived: that agenda is more unsettling and more politicized than older accounts of Gilpin as dissociated aesthetic traveler tend to allow; and it becomes most apparent when we turn our attention to the deletions and suppressions, the rewriting and translating, that takes place in the surviving manuscripts.
+Quite reasonably, critical attention has tended to focus on the published versions of Gilpin’s Three Essays and Observations, Relative Chiefly to Picturesque Beauty.
+Accounts of his picturesque agenda have mostly been framed in terms of an emphasis on form, a Shaftesburean desire to see virtue in beauty, and—as we have seen—with an attempt to set formal analysis and picture-making in the context of a mainstream Christian exegesis of the Creation.
+A more complex agenda emerges, however, when we add to these published tours the various manuscripts from which they were derived.
+That agenda is more unsettling and more politicized than prior critical accounts of Gilpin as dissociated aesthetic traveler; and it becomes most apparent when we turn our attention to the deletions and suppressions, the rewriting and translating, reflected in the surviving manuscripts.

-Gilpin’s manuscript for the tours take various forms, and in this essay I will be working primarily with the initial notebooks and subsequent fair copies now housed in the Bodleian Library, Oxford.
-Along with what we might consider the side notes appearing in various letters (especially those to his close friend, the poet and gardener William Mason), Gilpin’s manuscripts offer us extraordinary access to the process of composition, both visual and verbal.
+Gilpin’s manuscripts for the tours take various forms, and in this essay I will be working primarily with the initial notebooks and subsequent fair copies now housed in the Bodleian Library.
+Along with what we might consider the side notes appearing in various letters (especially those to his close friend William Mason), Gilpin’s manuscripts offer us extraordinary access to his process of composition, both visual and verbal.

-While of course we would expect revisions in any manuscript, Gilpin’s tell us much about what was at stake for him in his picturesque vision of the landscape, and they do so because we can trace in their deletions, cancelations and replacements, not only the transformation of immediate recollections into written notes, but the problem of word choices which come immediately to mind but which must then be removed or replaced by a differently nuanced, if apparently synonymous, term; the suppressions and elaborations required for the production of fair copies intended for his most immediate friends and trusted critics; and finally, in the copy text for the published version, the deletion of anything from over-sharp phrasing to entire garden descriptions.
+While of course we would expect revisions in any manuscript—especially in notebooks that are among this material—Gilpin’s tell us much about what was at stake for him in his picturesque vision of the landscape, and they do so because we can trace in the deletions, cancelations, and replacements not only the transformation of immediate recollections into written notes but also the ideological weight of particular word choices.
+Words that come immediately to mind must be removed or replaced by a differently nuanced, if apparently synonymous, term, revealing the suppressions and elaborations required for the production of fair copies intended for his most immediate friends and trusted critics.
+Finally, in the copy-text for the published version, we can pinpoint deletions of anything from over-sharp phrasing to entire garden descriptions.

-The deletions and revisions in Gilpin’s manuscripts are telling, that is, because in them we see the desire for an immediacy of response to “nature,” which might in turn be represented as “natural,” but with this a recognition that any such response is inevitably mired in a complex of cultural assumptions and expectation.
-As we move from traveling notebooks to circulating and fair copies, the singular voice comes under pressure as it attempts to translate immediacy of response into the shared voice of a published text which must necessarily suppress some of its sharper and more immediately felt reactions—a text which must repress, that is, the “natural” reactions it seeks to champion.
+The deletions and revisions in Gilpin’s manuscripts are telling, I will suggest, because in them we see the desire for an immediacy of response to “nature,” which might in turn be represented as “natural.”
+But in examining these changes, we must also recognize that the alterations were inevitably mired in a complex of cultural assumptions and expectations.
+As we move from traveling notebooks to circulating and fair copies, the singular voice comes under pressure as it attempts to translate immediacy of response into the shared voice of a published text, which must necessarily suppress some of its sharper and more immediately felt reactions—a text that must repress, that is, the “natural” reactions it seeks to champion.